dsikkema/playdo/TECHNICAL_NOTES.md

 1. **Repository Pattern** - Database operations are encapsulated in repository classes.

+2. **Service Layer Pattern** - Business logic is encapsulated in service classes that use the repositories.

+3. **Separation of Concerns** - Clear separation between data access (repositories), business logic (services), and presentation (endpoints).
+   Note: the web layer should ideally call services which can manage intermediate application logic and then those can call repositories.

-2. **Context Managers** - Resources like database connections are managed with context managers for proper cleanup.
+4. **Context Managers** - Resources like database connections are managed with context managers for proper cleanup.

-3. **Type Safety** - Extensive use of type hints and Pydantic models for runtime type checking.
+5. **Type Safety** - Extensive use of type hints and Pydantic models for runtime type checking.

-4. **Environment-based Configuration** - All configuration is managed via environment variables.
+6. **Environment-based Configuration** - All configuration is managed via environment variables.

-5. **REST API Design** - The backend exposes a RESTful API for the frontend to consume.
+7. **REST API Design** - The backend exposes a RESTful API for the frontend to consume.

-6. **Seamless Context Sharing** - The system automatically ensures the AI tutor has the context it needs without the student having to think about it.
+8. **Seamless Context Sharing** - The system automatically ensures the AI tutor has the context it needs without the student having to think about it.

-7. **Secure Authentication** - User authentication is handled securely with proper password hashing and validation.
+9. **Secure Authentication** - User authentication is handled securely with proper password hashing and validation.

 ## Technical Dependencies